deckbox/wordpress_mtg_tooltips/readme.txt

 2. An example of a really small deck listing, produced by the code shown in the description

 == Changelog ==

+= 3.8.0 =
+* Add embedded style support for individual card shortcodes
+* Cards with style="embedded" display the card image inline instead of as a tooltip
+* Add rounded corners to card images for better visual appearance

 = 3.7.0 =
 * Add support for MTG Arena deck format with set codes and collector numbers